GianlucaGuarini/EasyAnimationFrame/README.md

 ----------
 #API (public methods)

-- <code>startAnimation</code> : it starts the animation with the inital frame delay ( with frame delay equal to 0 you can run your animation to the maximum browser speet).
+- <code>startAnimation</code> : it starts the animation with the inital frame delay ( with frame delay equal to 0 you can run your animation to the maximum browser speed).
 - <code>clearAnimation</code> : it stops immediately the animation.
 - <code>getFrameDelay</code> : this returns the current frame delay
 - <code>updateFrameDelay</code>: it updates the frame delay and could be used also on the fly